-Organiser workplan and budget template
+ACEF organiser workplan and budget template

-You should use the Organiser workplan and budget template to plan your activity effectively.
+You should use the ACEF organiser workplan and budget template to plan your activity effectively.

 The template will help you outline your activity plans, manage tasks, and monitor costs associated with your activity.
-This document should be updated frequently and shared with your contact at alumni@cscuk.org.uk.
+This document should be updated frequently and shared with your ACEF contact at alumni@cscuk.org.uk.